Columbus School of Law Acceptance Rate, Requirements, and Deadlines

 Acceptance Rate Comparison for Columbus School of Law

-Compared to law schools in U.S., Columbus School of Law's acceptance rate is slightly lower than the average rate of 41%.
+Compared to law schools in U.S., Columbus School of Law's acceptance rate is lower than the average rate of 42%.
 Compared to law schools in District of Columbia, Columbus School of Law's acceptance rate is similar to the average rate of 32%.

 Columbus School of Law Acceptance Rate and Admission Statistics